zcbenz/BPlusTree/README.md

     make test

-If you use ide or work on Windows, just drag all files into a project and click the compile button.
+If you use IDE or work on Windows, just drag all files into a project and click the compile button.

 Files
 -----

-`bpt.h` and `bpt.cc` is the implementation of B+ tree. `predefined.h` defines the tree order, key/value type, key compare function and OTHER compile things, modify it to satify your need.
+`bpt.h` and `bpt.cc` is the implementation of B+ tree. `predefined.h` defines the tree order, key/value type, key compare function and other tree settings, modify it to satify your need.
 Just include these tree files in your project to use the B+ tree.

-There are some demonstration tools under `util` folder.
+There are some demonstration tools under `util` folder:

 `unit_test.cc` and `unit_test_predefined.h` is the unit test code.

 `dump_numbers.cc` can write some numbers into a database, so you can quickly test out the B+ tree.

-`cli.cc` is a command tool to manipulate exisiting database.
+`cli.cc` is a command tool to manipulate an exisiting database.

+By default, the key type is 16 byte string and value type is int. the `keycmp` function is written to easily compare number strings.

 Examples
 --------

-Create a database and insert numbers from `-100000` to `100000` as both keys and values:
+Create a database and insert numbers from `0` to `100000` as both keys and values:

     ./bpt_dump_numbers test.db -100000 100000